-We've all heard it, "New Year's resolutions don't work."
-So then why are so many of us still obsessed with creating them?
+We've all heard, "New Year's resolutions don't work."
+So then, why are so many of us still obsessed with creating them?
 For most of us, past experience teaches us that our resolutions mean nothing by February (or maybe by January 10th).
-But, what if resolutions did work?
+But what if resolutions did work?
 What if you could actually achieve your goal or reach that on which you've set your sights?

 There is a secret ingredient in the sauce that allows your resolutions to grow and flourish into the dreams you imagine.
 Before we share this key ingredient, let's start with the best method, the recipe we'll call it, for making a successful New Year's resolution.

 - What has to be true?
-What has to be true for you to achieve the outcome you desire - to lose those 15 pounds?
+What has to be true to achieve the desired outcome - to lose those 15 pounds?
 Maybe you need to eat less.
 Maybe you need to join a gym.
 Maybe you need to go for a walk every day.
 Maybe you need accountability.
 Maybe you need to buy a scale and track your weight every week.
 Maybe you will avoid alcohol or sugar.

 - Break it down.
 Bite-size pieces will go down a lot easier than one ginormous bite.
 What are you going to do daily and weekly to make sure you are making progress in the right direction?
 This is where the rubber meets the road.
-You must take what your thoughts were in Step #2 and create action steps, or little "habits," you will incorporate into your daily/weekly life to ensure progress.
+You must take your thoughts in Step #2 and create action steps or little "habits" you will incorporate into your daily/weekly life to ensure progress.
 Write these down and schedule them in your calendar, phone, etc.

 - Do it.
-If you consistently do the daily habits you scheduled, you will make progress toward your goal.
-And, you'll lead the pack in terms of actually achieving what you put your mind to.
+If you consistently do the daily habits you schedule, you will progress toward your goal.
+And you'll lead the pack in terms of actually achieving what you put your mind to.